Welcome to

 Trauma

-A police officer experiencing trauma, low mood and unusual anger explored options with a psychologist outside the police force through a GP Mental Health Care Plan.
-They wanted independent help and support outside the job.
+A police officer experiencing trauma, low mood, and increasing anger sought support from a psychologist outside the police organisation through a GP Mental Health Care Plan.
+Their goal was to access independent and confidential psychological support separate from the workplace.

 ADHD